dinesh110598/dl-physics-noob/README.md

-# dl-physics-noob
+# Deep learning - in the eyes of a noob physicist

-Tutorials (and some personal perspective) on deep learning and it's applications in physics
+A bunch of tutorials and some perspective on deep learning in the perspective